top of page

 Board-Approved Supervision

-I am a board-approved supervisor registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+I am a board-approved supervisor registered with the Australian Health Practitioner Regulation Agency (AHPRA), with experience supervising clinicians in private practice and university settings.
+I offer clinical supervision that is supportive, reflective, and grounded in evidence-based practice.
+Drawing on extensive experience in complex casework and attachment-informed approaches, I aim to help psychologists deepen their formulation skills, strengthen their therapeutic effectiveness, and grow with confidence in their professional identity.
 Psychologists and Provisional Psychologists can email me at psychologistkate@gmail.com or call me on 0434723403 to inquire about supervision.

 Fees for Psychological Services